Arthur Christmas: Plot

 Instead of a single individual, Santa Claus is a hereditary title, handed down from father to son since the time of Saint Nicholas.
 Malcolm, the 20th Santa, is heading his 70th mission, but his role has been reduced to that of a figurehead.
 He flies in a high-tech vessel called the S-1, operated by hundreds of elves who deliver the gifts using military precision and automated gadgets.
 These operations are managed by Malcolm's son Steve from a control room beneath the North Pole, while Steve's nervous but cheerful younger brother Arthur answers the letters sent to Santa.
 During the mission, a child almost sees Malcolm; as the elves rescue him, a wrapped bicycle falls off the S-1's conveyor belt into the shadows.

 After returning to the North Pole, Malcolm unexpectedly announces that he is still not ready to retire and hand over his role to Steve.
-Arthur and his mother Margaret try to get the rest of the family to enjoy Christmas via a board game, but tensions run high between Steve, Malcolm, and Malcom's ancient father Grandsanta, who believes Christmas has become too modernized.
+Arthur and his mother Margaret try to get the rest of the family to enjoy Christmas via a board game, but tensions run high between Steve, Malcolm, and Malcolm's ancient father Grandsanta, who believes Christmas has become too modernized.

 While cleaning the S-1, an elf named Bryony finds the lost present.
-Arthur is horrified when he recognizes the present's intended recipient is Gwen Hines, a girl from Trelew, Cornwall; in her letter, she had expressed doubts of Santa's existence.
+Arthur is horrified when he recognizes the present's intended recipient as Gwen Hines, a girl from Trelew, Cornwall.
 Malcolm is at a loss how to deal with the situation; Arthur wants to take the S-1 out again to return the present, but Steve convinces Malcolm that one gift out of billions is an acceptable margin of error.

 After the others have left, Grandsanta hears Arthur fretting and offers to take the old magic sleigh, "Evie", out from where he had secretly hidden it to keep it from being scrapped.
 Using magic Aurora dust and a team of untrained reindeer, Grandsanta and Arthur set out to deliver the present.
-Bryony stows away with them; along the way, the trio cause several mishaps, lose a few of the reindeer, and accidentally arrive in Trelew, Mexico, nearly setting off an international military incident in the process.
+Bryony stows away with them; along the way, the trio causes several mishaps, lose a few of the reindeer, and accidentally arrive in Trelew, Mexico, nearly setting off an international military incident in the process.